 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with parents / carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Lead for Child Protection, Teresa Allport, Headteacher or Samantha Bridgewood, Assistant Head Teacher or if your concern is around a child in our Early Years contact Lacie Faux, EYFS Lead.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Lead for Child Protection, Teresa Allport, Headteacher or Samantha Bridgewood, Deputy Head Teacher or if your concern is around a child in our Early Years contact Lacie Faux, Assistant Headteacher EYFS Lead.

 Safeguarding is about protecting children, young people and adults at risk from abuse or neglect.
 We hope this website provides you with information about a whole load of issues.